-Rules of E-mail Operation at the University of Economics, Prague (SR 4/2019)
+Rules of E-mail Operation at the Prague University of Economics and Business (SR 4/2019)

-This directive, which applies throughout the school, lays down the rules for the operation of electronic mail at the University of Economics, Prague.
+This directive, which applies throughout the school, lays down the rules for the operation of electronic mail at the Prague University of Economics and Business.

 |Processor:||Reviewed by:||Approved by:|